Advance notifications for planned maintenance events in Azure SQL Database (Preview)

-The following table shows the general-information notifications you may receive:
+The following table shows the general information notifications you might receive:

 1 Start and end time depend on the selected maintenance window.

-The following table shows additional notifications that may be sent while maintenance is ongoing:
+The following table shows additional notifications that might be sent while maintenance is ongoing:

-While Advance Notifications can be sent to any email address, Azure subscription RBAC (role-based access control) policy determines who can access the links in the email.
+While Advance Notifications can be sent to any email address, Azure subscription role-based access control (RBAC) policy determines who can access the links in the email.
 Querying resource graph is covered by Azure RBAC access management.
 To enable read access, each recipient should have resource group level read access.
 For more information, see Steps to assign an Azure role.

 Retrieve the list of impacted resources

 Azure Resource Graph is an Azure service designed to extend Azure Resource Management.
-The Azure Resource Graph Explorer provides efficient and performant resource exploration with the ability to query at scale across a given set of subscriptions so that you can effectively govern your environment.
+The Azure Resource Graph Explorer provides efficient and performant resource exploration.
+You can query at scale across a given set of subscriptions, so that you can effectively govern your environment.

 You can use the Azure Resource Graph Explorer to query for maintenance events.
 For an introduction on how to run these queries, see Quickstart: Run your first Resource Graph query using Azure Resource Graph Explorer.

 When the advanced notification for planned maintenance is received, you will get a link that opens Azure Resource Graph and executes the query for the exact event, similar to the following.
-Note that the
+The

 notificationId value is unique per maintenance event.